adrnjn/App-shield-/docs/Features.md

 * AppShield initiates the launch of the original, protected program using the retrieved file path.
 * Once the protected program has started, the AppShield application closes itself.
 ---
--This way app shield is only launched when launching a program its linked with , nullifying any negative effect on system performance.
+- This way app shield is only launched when launching a program its linked with , nullifying any negative effect on system performance.
--This also makes AppShield verly less intrusive, as it does not have to monitor you system continously to detect when a protected program is being launched.
+- This also makes AppShield verly less intrusive, as it does not have to monitor you system continously to detect when a protected program is being launched.
--The App only runs when its launched othern than it wont run without any user activation.
+- The App only runs when its launched othern than it wont run without any user activation.